 A pre-move-in prenup might also protect you legally, according to family law attorney Meredith Lehmann.
 “Without a cohabitation agreement, the court treats an unmarried couple as strangers.
 Things that a cohabitation agreement can control is rent or mortgage payments, large purchases, debt accumulated during a relationship (and who is responsible for which debt), insurance, shared bank accounts, etc. A cohabitation agreement is kind of like an insurance policy–it’s better to have it than to bet most of your savings on your relationship lasting forever, or your significant other not being a jerk in the event you do break up.”

 Before You Move In, Discuss What Comes Next

 It’s important to discuss what happens if things don’t work out when moving in together, but it’s also important to talk about what happens if things do.
-Deanna Fernandez, MHC, a New York-based psychotherapist explains: “Explore your motivations for moving in and discuss what you value (i.e. marriage, children) before moving in, as most couples ‘slide’ into marriage (and divorce) without fully assessing their own values.”
+Deanna Fernandez, MHC, a New York-based psychotherapist knows this well.
+“Explore your motivations for moving in and discuss what you value (i.e. marriage, children) before moving in, as most couples ‘slide’ into marriage (and divorce) without fully assessing their own values.”